An Introduction to the Globally Popular Art, "Bonsai"

 The museum provides audio guides in 4 languages (Japanese, English, Chinese and Korean) to accommodate foreign visitors.

-You should visit the village as well when you go to the Omiya Bonsai Art Museum.
+Be sure to visit the village as well when stopping by the Omiya Bonsai Art Museum.

 Purchasing Bonsai Online?